KWBA-TV: History

 On March 18, 2008, Journal Broadcast Group announced it would purchase KWBA-TV, creating a duopoly with KGUN-TV.
 To make the $11.9 million purchase, Journal had to apply for a failing station waiver; even though Tucson had too few commercial station owners to normally permit another duopoly, it presented financial statements showing it had lost money for three years straight (with operating losses nearing $900,000 a year in 2006 and 2007), a situation exacerbated by the loss of Diamondbacks baseball rights (the team moved all games to Fox Sports Arizona after the 2007 season), and pledged to start a local newscast from KGUN-TV for air on KWBA-TV.
 The FCC permitted the acquisition in June.
 Work was carried out that fall to move KWBA-TV into KGUN-TV's studios.

 On July 30, 2014, it was announced that the E. W. Scripps Company would acquire Journal Communications in an all-stock transaction.
 The combined firm would retain its broadcast properties, including KGUN, and spin off the print assets as Journal Media Group.
 The FCC approved the deal on December 12, 2014, and shareholders followed suit on March 11, 2015; the merger was completed on April 1.

 On April 19, 2024, CW majority owner Nexstar Media Group announced that the network would not renew its affiliations with Scripps-owned stations, including KWBA-TV.
 On July 31, Tegna announced that it had reached a deal with the network in which it will affiliate with MyNetworkTV station KTTU-TV (channel 18).

 KWBA-TV rebranded to Arizona 58 on September 1, 2024.
-As part of the rebrand, the station will air select Vegas Golden Knights and Utah Mammoth games through Scripps Sports and acquire the syndication rights to GMFB: Overtime.
+As part of the rebrand, the station would air select Vegas Golden Knights and Utah Mammoth games through Scripps Sports and acquire the syndication rights to GMFB: Overtime.